 1. Enhance Conversion Rates

-One of the most comprehensive measures of a sale team’s success is conversion rates.
+One of the most comprehensive measures of a sales team's success is conversion rates.
 This is where a prospect turns into a buyer.
 Sales operations can look at where the most conversions take place.
-Perhaps there are sale reps who have no issues converting leads into opportunities, but then struggle to win those opportunities.
+Perhaps there are sales reps who have no issues converting leads into opportunities, but then struggle to win those opportunities.

 On the other hand, there might be reps who can convert opportunities to wins but have a difficult time finding and qualifying leads.
 As a result, the sales operations team can identify the appropriate solutions to ensure success in both scenarios.